 Day 1 – Taipei and Leofoo Safari Theme Park

 - Fly into Taiwan Taoyuan International Airport near Taipei.
-It’s never more than an hour from the airport to Leofoo Resort, so if you’re not too tired after your flight we can make a halt along the way.
+It never takes more than an hour to get from the airport to Leofoo Resort, so if you’re not too tired after your flight we can make a halt along the way.

-- One option is the old town of Daxi, where the streets are lined with gorgeous prewar Baroque-style merchants’ houses.
+- One quick-stop option is the old town of Daxi, where the streets are lined with gorgeous prewar Baroque-style merchants’ houses.
 Several specialise in the tofu products for which Daxi is famous.
 Just outside Daxi there’s a strange yet photogenic collection of statues.
-Gathered from all over Taiwan, these statues – which vary hugely in terms of size, style and material – are all of Chiang Kai-shek, the former president.
-When the political climate changed, they were “retired” and relocated here.
+Gathered from all over Taiwan, these statues (which vary hugely in terms of size, style and material) are all of Chiang Kai-shek, the dictator who ruled the island until his death in 1975.
+When the political climate changed, they were ‘retired’ and relocated here.
 Both the old streets and the statue park are good places for little ones who want to let off some steam.

 - Of course, if you’d like to go straight to the resort, enjoy the sight of wonderful creatures just a few metres away, and try some of the various activities, your wish is our command.

 Day 2 – Leefoo Theme Park and Taipei

 - After breakfast in the resort, you’ll have as much time as you like to enjoy the entire theme park.
 If you opt to leave before lunch there are various options for a meal en route to Taipei, and it may make sense to stop briefly in the characterful riverside town of Sanxia.